thrivinginacademia/grantwriting/README.md

 Try re-writing the following sentence:
 * “Once upon a time, as a walk through the woods was taking place on the part of Little Red Riding Hood, the Wolf’s jump out from behind a tree occurred, causing her fright.”

+The sentence structure above should come across as silly when it's used in a familiar story with characters and actions we know of.
+Yet, this structure can blend in better--and does, entirely too often--within scientific writing that is perhaps a little less natural to us.
+However, this structure does *not* increase clarity!
+In fact, it hinders it.
 [subject] [verb] [object]